 What if my credit score is below 620?

 You still have paths to homeownership.
-An FHA loan allows scores as low as 580 with 3.5% down, or 500 to 579 with 10% down.
+An FHA loan allows scores as low as 580 with its standard minimum down payment, or 500 to 579 with a somewhat larger down payment.
 You can also spend a few months paying down credit-card balances and correcting errors to cross the 620 conventional threshold.
-A local mortgage company can map both options for you.
+A local mortgage lender can map both options for you.

 - Fannie Mae Selling Guide (B3-5.1-01) — minimum representative credit score of 620 for standard eligibility; selling-guide.fanniemae.com.